-This is a list of my essential WordPress plugins that I use for blogging.
-It’s been sitting in my drafts for ages and I have finally gotten round to finishing it.
-Have a read through – do you use any of these already?
+This is a list of the essential WordPress plugins that I use for blogging.
+It’s been sitting in my drafts for ages, and I have finally gotten around to finishing it.
+Have a read-through – do you use any of these already?

 1. Broken links checker

 This does what it says on the tin.
 A very useful plugin that lets you know of any broken links, images or redirects on your site.
 You can set it up to notify you by email or via your WordPress dashboard.

 This plugin helps reduce the file size of your images without losing quality thus enabling your site to load faster.
 Once installed and activated, you simply continue to add images into your media library as normal, and it does all the work for you reducing image sizes by up to 10%.

 3. WordPress SEO Friendly Images

 SEO Friendly images automatically adds in alt and title attributes to all your image tags which helps improve traffic from search engines.

 4. Google Analytics Dashboard for WP